JulianMato/Codies-Compendium/Codies_Compendium_Spec.md

 ### Should-Have

-* **Virtual Hand Simulator**: Virtual hand simulator with adjustable “safety” and “speed” settings to test potential lines.
+* **Virtual Hand Simulator**: This is a virtual hand simulator with adjustable “safety” and “speed” settings for testing potential lines.
 * **AI Judge for Rules Assistance**: Optional AI-powered recommendations on board state, with rule clarifications for new or ambiguous situations.
 * **Token Overlay and Counter Tracking**: Visual overlays on field zones to track tokens, counters, and relevant effects.
-* **Shared Screen Mode**: Spectator mode enabling shared view access for non-players.
+* **Shared Screen Mode**: Spectator mode enables shared view access for non-players.

 ### Could-Have

-* **Real-Time Matchmaking Support**: Private, public, and tournament-style matchmaking to allow users to find games in various competition levels.
+* **Real-Time Matchmaking Support**: Private, public, and tournament-style matchmaking allows users to find games in various competition levels.
 * **Interactive Walkthrough for Onboarding**: A guided tutorial for first-time setup and use of advanced features.

 ### Won't-Have (for Initial Version)

-* **Cloud Data Storage**: Initially a local-only storage model with plans for cloud integration in future versions.
+* **Cloud Data Storage**: Initially, it will be a local-only storage model with plans for cloud integration in future versions.
-* **Mobile Support**: Current focus is on desktop, with possible future expansion to mobile if user demand exists.
+* **Mobile Support**: The current focus is on desktop, with possible future expansion to mobile if user demand exists.

 ## Method